danielbuva/lifx-controller/README.md

 2. **Install Dependencies:**

-- Navigate to the backend directory:
+- Navigate to the server directory:
   ```bash
   cd server
   bun install
   ```
-- Navigate to the frontend directory
+- Navigate to the client directory
   ```bash
   cd ../client
   bun install
   ```

-3. **Create a .env file in the backend directory** with the following content:
+3. **Create a .env file in the server directory** with the following content:

    ```plaintext
    TOKEN=[token generated from lifx]